[* Identified as an incarnation of the late performer by Medium Nancy Ruder]

-By the next morning it had disappeared and I never saw another one like it.
-Earlier this year, after we had returned to Costa Rica, I checked around online a little and found out that a spectacular moth, similar to my harlequin, can be found in several websites.
+By the next morning, it had disappeared and I never saw another one like it.
+Earlier this year, after we returned to Costa Rica, I checked around online a little and found out that a spectacular moth, similar to my harlequin, can be found in several websites.
 It’s a Hypercompe scribonia (Stoll, 1790) a Giant Leopard Moth.
-So I turning my harlequin into a giant leopard, why not.
+So my harlequin turned into a giant leopard, why not.

 Except … my little harlequin wasn’t a giant (as you can clearly see, it’s tiny compared to El Bigote Grande), the black and iridescent blue leopard spots were empty circles, the hind wings were partially translucent, the required blue body markings were mostly orange ….
-I really should’ve known better, I should’ve smelt a cat.
-A biologist shouldn’t jump to conclusions quite this readily, and solely based on a few fuzzy pictures.
-Especially, if her living environment holds, oh, let’s say, eight thousand species, from which to choose … Yet, identifications are rarely as simple or as clear-cut as you might think.
-Biologists who work specifically with neotropics within the order Lepidoptera will of course be able to identify at a glance, where in the cladogram my harlequin should reside.
-For outsiders it’s practically impossible.
-Not only owing to the huge number of species, but also, because there are innumerable variation within any given species.
-Geography, gender, age, polymorphism or life cycle stage are all factors influencing a critter’s appearance and that doesn’t even take spontaneous mutations into account – just kidding!
+I really should’ve known better, I should’ve smelt a giant cat.
+A biologist shouldn’t jump to conclusions quite this readily and solely based on a few fuzzy pictures.
+Especially, if her living environment holds, oh, let’s say, eight thousand species, from which to choose.

-I sometimes spend hours googling my way through the animal kingdom, which may result in a tentative identification, occasionally supported through fragmentary information, I still remember from my “Bestimmungsübungen” (classes in taxonomy), but usually I’m clueless.
+I sometimes spend hours googling my way through the animal kingdom, which may result in a tentative identification, occasionally supported through fragmentary information that I still remember from my “Bestimmungsübungen” (classes in taxonomy), but usually, I’m clueless.
 Right now I’m completely in the dark about a caterpillar I found yesterday, moving along at a good clip right by the pool.
-All I’m certain about, is the danger of it’s urticating bristles for our dog’s noses.
-These cute ‘hairs’ can sting fiercely, some are even dangerous for humans, since they can release hemolytic venom, when broken off.
+All I’m certain of is the danger of its urticating bristles for our dog’s noses.
+These cute ‘hairs’ can sting fiercely, some are even dangerous for humans since they can release hemolytic venom when broken off.

 After looking through countless images of hairy caterpillars, I narrowed it down to Saturniidae.
-Possibly, this pink and neon green creature could be a member of the Hemileucinae subfamily, which I know quite well from Texas (see below), but I’m wildly guessing here.
+Possibly, this pink and neon green creature could be a member of the Hemileucinae subfamily, which I know quite well from Texas, but I’m wildly guessing here.